 Mike reconnected with Mark Van Allen to record and release Little.
 And Low., an EP featuring five of Mike’s more melancholy songs.
 Baby Be True was recorded live at Full Moon Studios in Watkinsville, Georgia.
 Produced by Jay Rodgers, the album captures Mike’s songs in their rawest forms, supported only by acoustic guitar and harmonica.

 Poverty is Real is available on Saturn 5 Records as physical copies, and for download on Amazon and iTunes, with streaming on Spotify.
-The new album will be released May 10, 2019.
+The new album was released May 10, 2019.